6 Editors Test Out The Viral Summer Fridays Lip Oil

 Is it lip oil?
 Is it lip gloss?
 I’m a social girly, not so much of a beauty girly so I’m not 100% sure about the difference between the two, but I do know what I like and what I don’t like, and lip oils are not typically my go-to.
 I like my lip products to be thick, hydrating, and last a long time without slipping off and like everyone else mentioned, I’ve seen that most lip oils tend to look good for the first 10 minutes and leave my lips feeling dry and thirsty soon after.

 The first swipe of the Summer Fridays lip oil felt really good on my lips.
 A bit cooling and thicker than other lip oils I’ve tried in the past, which I love.
-The color Rosewood Nights is a nice deep chocolate-y brown which I paired with my favorite lip liner to really bring out the dark and stormy vibes.
-Although I didn’t feel the need to reapply the oil after 10 minutes, I have to admit, I do prefer a thicker gloss like product.
-With that said, if you’re a person who likes a light but also hydrating lip product with a nice pop of color, this lip oil is definitely for you.
+The colour Rosewood Nights is a nice deep chocolate-y brown which I paired with my favourite lip liner to really bring out the dark and stormy vibes.
+Although I didn’t feel the need to reapply the oil after 10 minutes, I have to admit, I do prefer a thicker gloss-like product.
+With that said, if you’re a person who likes a light but also hydrating lip product with a nice pop of colour, this lip oil is definitely for you.

 Vivien Lee, affiliate writer

 It might be surprising to hear, but I've never tried lip oil until now.
 As a newbie to the lip oil game, I didn't know what to expect.
 However, I left my full trust in Summer Fridays, knowing that I'm already a huge fan of the brand's popular Lip Butter Balm.
-When it came to the color, I found that the Pink Cloud was similar to my favorite Summer Fridays Pink Sugar Balm with its subtle sheen that accentuates your natural lip color — I have a pretty pinkish hue.
+When it came to the colour, I found that the Pink Cloud was similar to my favourite Summer Fridays Pink Sugar Balm with its subtle sheen that accentuates your natural lip colour — I have a pretty pinkish hue.

 Since I've amassed more pigmented lip balms, coral tints, and sparkly glosses than I can tell you, and I've recently been hooked on products I can wear daily that complement my lip shade rather than make a statement.
 (If you're looking for a more prominent lip, I would suggest using a liner or making this the last step on top of your balm.)
 The plushy doe foot applicator was easy to swipe on the hydrating product, and I appreciated how I could adjust the tint and shine to my liking.
 I didn't mind the cooling effect that came with it as well.
 I can already tell I'll gravitate towards the product throughout the seasons — especially in spring.
 I would highly suggest Summer Fridays' Dream Lip Oil in Pink Cloud to people who are just getting into the lip oil game like me.